CRBroughton/Forager/README.md

 ## Installation

-Regardless of installation method, Forager requires a [Mapbox](https://www.mapbox.com/) API key.
-Provide your API key via the `.env` file, which you can generate by copying the existing `.env.example` file.
+Regardless of installation method, you will require the following to build Forager:

-Once provided, you can build the front-end by running `pnpm run build`
+- npm
+- pnpm
+- go 1.20+ (this is version Forager is built against)

+Forager can then be installed via the following methods:

+### Single binary installation

+Following Pocketbase's philosophy, Forager can be installed a,s a single binary, which will include all of the application (minus the database, which is generated on first start-up).

+To install Forager using this method, perform the following actions:

+- Clone this repository
+- `cd` into the repository and run `pnpm i`
+- Provide your [Mapbox](https://www.mapbox.com/) key to the `.env` file
+- Run `pnpm run go:build` to produce a linux arm64 binary

+There are other commands available in the `package.json` to produce various binaries.

+### Separated installation

-Forager requires a running instance of [Pocketbase](https://github.com/pocketbase/pocketbase).
+You can install Forager using a more traditional setup, with the compiled front-end assets served through a reverse-proxy like NGINX, and a hosted instance of [Pocketbase](https://github.com/pocketbase/pocketbase).

 You can deploy the built front-end via Netlify, or any other deployment option that supports static pages.

 You can utilise Pocketbase via a domain you own; Check [Pocketbases Going to Production documentation](https://pocketbase.io/docs/going-to-production/).

-### Build from source
+### Development

-Building from source requires:
+Development of Forager requires:

 - both an active Mapbox account and API key
 - A Pocketbase server
+- All of the previously mentioned software requirements

 Dependant on your operating system's architecture, download the latest release of [Pocketbase](https://github.com/pocketbase/pocketbase) and extract the executable